Romeo, Michigan: Government

 The government of the village of Romeo consists of elected and appointed officials.
 The elected officials include six council members, one president, treasurer and clerk.
 The appointed officials include the Chief of Police, Department of Public Works Director, and Village Administrator.
 Currently, the elected clerk also holds the appointed position of Village Administrator.
 The day-to-day operations of the village are handled by the Clerk/Administrator.

 Since the turn of the 21st century, Romeo has worked to upgrade its infrastructure.
 It has improved the streetscape on Van Dyke Avenue, the main road through the village, and installed a new water tower.
 It had earlier established one of the few wastewater treatment plants in the region.
 While most of the metropolitan region receives water and sewage service from the City of Detroit, Romeo independently sustains its own supply of water and manages treatment of village sewage.
 This was especially valuable during the blackout that occurred throughout the entire northeastern United States on August 14, 2003.
 Romeo was one of the few areas in the Detroit metropolitan area to have clean running water.
 More recent infrastructure improvements include a complete renovation of the village water system, and replacement of all the sidewalks throughout the village.

 Schools

-Romeo has one high school (including a ninth grade academy), one middle school and five elementary schools.
+Romeo Community Schools has one high school (including a ninth grade academy), one middle school and five elementary schools.
 Most of the schools are located outside the village limits.